hotpot-fish/Front-React/README.md

 ## **About This Repo**
 &emsp;&emsp;All front-end files are here.

-&emsp;&emsp;Please Note that you should make changes in **your own branch**.You Can pull your branch with commands:
+&emsp;&emsp;Please NOTE that you should make changes in **your own branch**.You can pull your branch with commands:

 ```shell
 git clone .......